 - Don’t forget the dishwasher seals!
 To keep your dishwasher airtight and groovin’, take a Cleaning Vinegar Wipe to the rubber gasket around the door and the detergent dispenser door.
 This removes any grimy residue that could be causing bad smells or leaks.

 - Gleaming appliances sure make a kitchen look pretty.
 Wipe down the front of your dishwasher with our Cleaning Vinegar to remove fingerprints, drips, and smudges.
 This is a fun, kid-height cleaning task to delegate to the ankle biters.

 - Bonus tip!
 To help your dishwasher drain well during each cycle, be sure to run your garbage disposal to break up and flush away food particles.
 The dishwasher and the disposal drain are often connected in our kitchen sink systems—very few houses have a separate drain for the dishwasher itself—so keeping the disposal clear of major blockages helps prevent backup of dirty water.

 Here at Aunt Fannie’s, we’re dedicated to dreaming up revolutionary cleaning and pest products that are safe to use around food, because they’re made with ingredients that are derived from food!
-Each bottle we make was created to reduce the health impact of toxic cleaning chemicals on the microbiomes of our homes and our loved ones.
+Each bottle we make was created with the health of your home in mind.
 Head over to our online shop to explore all the ways we’re aiming to make healthier housekeeping a simple, sustainable movement.